Aylamccarthy/madisons-patisserie/README.md

 To keep track of progress, I used Github Projects(https://github.com/users/Aylamccarthy/projects/5).
 I used a kanban board (https://github.com/users/Aylamccarthy/projects/5/views/1?layout=board) divided into following sections: "to do", "in progress" "done", "backlog", "future enhancements" and "bugs" that allowed me to visualize all tasks and prioritize next steps.
 However, I could not find the "epics" feature in GitHub Projects, only milestones (it provides only [milestones and issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)).
 Epics are supposed to be larger in scope than milestones, representing a significant amount of work.
 Milestones, on the other hand, are meant to mark significant points in time in terms of project completion.
 In this document, I added epics, but on the project board, I used only [milestones]() to stay in order with GitHub's features.

-By using Agile methodology, I was able to stay organized and focused on delivering the most important features, while also allowing flexibility for future development.
+By using Agile methodology, I was able to stay organized, work efficiently and focused on delivering the most important features, while also allowing flexibility for future development.
 This experience gave me invaluable insight and lessons that I can apply to future projects.

 <img width="80%" src="media/agile_screenshot.png">
 <br> <br>